-A recording of the work must be submitted along with the composition.
+An audio recording (mp3 or .wav – not a video recording) of the work must be uploaded into the YMF application along with the composition pdf.
 It can be from a live performance, by the student or by other musicians, or it can be computer generated.
-The recording must be in an mp3 format.
+The recording must be in an mp3, or .wav format.

-The student will write one or two sentences about their composition and submit it with the composition.
+The student will write one or two sentences about their composition and submit it with the composition on their Music Submission Form.
 This can be about their process of writing the work, about their inspiration for the piece, about their ideas for the performance of the work, or any other pertinent information about the Composition.

 Late compositions or incomplete entries will not be accepted.

 Each performance will receive a rating from the presiding judges of 5 points, 4 points, 3 points, 2 points or 1 point.
 A large certificate displaying the points earned will be issued to each Festival participant for each event entered.
 The number of consecutive “5” ratings earned will be noted on the certificates.
 Points will be accumulated for each Instrument-Event.
 When 15 points have been earned in any one category, the first Gold Cup will be awarded, pending points going toward a second cup, etc.

 All Composition points count towards a Composition Gold Cup, with one exception.
 High school seniors may aggregate points across performance events (i.e. Composition, Piano Solo, and Piano Duet) towards a Gold Cup in their senior year.